50 Commerce St btw Barrow and Bedford St, West Village

 The Time: Thursday April 13, 7:30pm.
 I was hanging around Manhattan during the day for various odds and ends, when I realized I hadn’t seen Darnell in a while.
 Texted him, asked if he was working tonight.
 He said no but he told me to stop by Fifty anyway because I still hadn’t tried his award-winning cocktail.
 So I was like, fine you win I’ll go to your bar and drink the delicious cocktail you’ve created, twist my arm why don’t ya!?

 The Vibe: Alright, more disclosure.
 I’ve been to Fifty before.
-For this blog, I try to go to only new spots so I can get a real first look at a place.
-BUT I’ve never been to Fifty alone or at a busy hour, so I’m kind of surprised to see it so bustling (though I should’ve expected a popular West Village restaurant to be hoppin’ at prime time on a Thursday).
+For this blog, I try to go to only spots I've never been to so I can get a real first look at a place.
+BUT this is the first time I'm at Fifty alone or at a busy hour, so I’m kind of surprised to see it so bustling (though I should’ve expected a popular West Village restaurant to be hoppin’ at prime time on a Thursday).
 I settle in at the only bar stool available.
 The age range here is 35-70, and everyone seems like they must summer on the Cape.
 It’s mostly groups, a Thirsty Thursday after-work crowd presumably.
 Most of the men are wearing suits with sneakers.
 There are two women next to me, probably in their 50s, asking about the single malts.
 Kill em ladies.
 The space itself is beautiful, with a gorgeous wooden back bar, marble bar top and comfy gray bar stools.
 It’s homey yet elegant (and now I feel like I’m writing for Architectural Digest).

 The Bartender: Veronica’s behind the bar tonight.
 I’ve met her a few times before and she makes me feel right at home, asking if I’ve got any acting gigs lined up.
 She knows her shit and she’s great to chill with.
 And I’m not getting preferential treatment; she’s incredible with everyone, and she makes sure that woman next to me gets a Scotch she loves.